 Look at the price of your package and decide how much you really will use the internet.
 Only you can determine if you feel that you will get value for your money.

 Sometimes you can find the best prices around Black Friday, when the cruise line may offer special deals on internet packages.

 - When you purchase a cruise internet package, you can use the internet onboard the cruise ship via your smartphone, laptop, or tablet.
 Cruise ship internet uses satellite technology.
-Depending on where you are cruising, the internet can be weak sometimes, so be patient if this happens.
+The internet can sometimes be weak, depending on where you are cruising, so be patient.

 - Cruise internet packages are purchased for a certain number of devices per cabin.
 A device is your cell phone, your laptop, or your tablet.

-- You choose how many devices you want to enable, and the price varies accordingly.
-If only one of you needs to be online at any given time, you can share the password and log in from any device – but only one person at a time.
+- You choose how many devices you want to enable; the price varies accordingly.
+If only one of you needs to be online at any given time, you can share the password and login from any device – but only one person at a time.